jschmidt92/ArmaDragonflyClient/docs/hashes/hashGetAll.md

 ## Description

-Get all fields and values from hash stored at key from DB.
+Get all fields and values from the hash stored at `key` from DragonflyDB.

 ## Usage